 To reduce the risk of sliding under the lap belt during a collision, avoid reclining the seatback any more than needed.
 The seat belts provide maximum protection in a frontal or rear collision when the driver and the passenger are sitting up straight and well back in the seats.
 If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen.
-In the event of a frontal collision, the more the seat is reclined, the greater the risk of personal injury.
+Therefore, in the event of a frontal collision, the risk of personal injury may increase with increasing recline of the seatback.

-Rear seats- -Rear seat precautions
+Rear seats- Rear seat precautions